How to Be a Woman: Critical response

 Emma Brockes of the New York Times described the work as "a book that needed to be written".
 Miranda Sawyer of The Guardian called the book "a joy" and "a triumph".
 Peggy Orenstein of Slate gave the book a favorable review, writing "she is, in equal measure, intellectual, rebel and goofball."
 The Independent wrote, "it would be almost unkind to call this an important book, because what it is mostly is engaging, brave and consistently, cleverly, naughtily funny, but actually it is important that we talk about this stuff."
-NPR spoke positively of How to Be a Woman, describing her as in the vein of the late Nora Ephron.
+NPR spoke positively of How to Be a Woman, describing Moran as in the vein of the late Nora Ephron.

 The Telegraph, while praising the book, noted "The book has not, however, met with universal approval.
 Germaine Greer, whom Moran idolises as "Goddess Greer" but nonetheless disagrees with on a number of issues, has accused Moran of setting up a 'straw woman' version of herself to argue with, and of skimping on her homework."
 Time called How to Be a Woman "hugely lovable" but "problematically narrow."